vishnumd/etzy/README.md

 ## Running tests

-To run all tests, except those marked as @wip, @pending, @ignore, @fail, run the command below:
+To run all tests, run the command below:

-`$ gradle clean test`
+`$ gradle clean test aggregate`

 To run scenarios tagged as tag1 OR tag2 on Chrome: